Elliot Richardson Quote

 About Elliot Richardson

 Elliot Lee Richardson (July 20, 1920 – December 31, 1999) was an American lawyer and Republican politician.
-As a member of the cabinets of Richard Nixon and Gerald Ford between 1970 and 1977, Richardson is one of two men in United States history to hold four cabinet positions, the other being George Shultz.
-He served as Secretary of Health, Education, and Welfare from 1970 to 1973, Secretary of Defense and Attorney General in 1973, and Secretary of Commerce from 1976 to 1977.
-As Attorney General, Richardson played a prominent role in the Watergate scandal when he led a mass resignation in protest against President Nixon's order to fire special prosecutor Archibald Cox.
+As a member of the cabinets of Richard Nixon and Gerald Ford between 1970 and 1977, Richardson is one of two men in United States history to hold four cabinet positions.
+As United States Attorney General, Richardson played a prominent role in the Watergate scandal when he resigned in protest against President Nixon's order to fire special prosecutor Archibald Cox.
+His resignation precipitated a crisis of confidence in Nixon which ultimately led to the president's resignation.